 Please contact the Blood Center to schedule a time to give at a donor center or mobile blood drive near you as soon as possible.
 Call (800) 747-5401, or schedule online at www.bloodcenterimpact.org or via our Blood Center Impact App.
 Thank you!

 Giving blood takes about an hour, and the difference it can make for patients who receive lifesaving transfusions can last a lifetime!
-Whether you are donating at an MVRBC Donor Center or on a mobile blood drive, the donation process follows these four steps:
+Whether you are donating at a Donor Center or on a mobile blood drive, the donation process follows four steps.

-1. Registration: when you arrive at the Donor Center or mobile blood drive, go to the registration desk, where you will be asked to show identification (or your MVRBC Donor ID Card, if you already have one) and provide some basic information for our records.
+When you arrive at the Donor Center or mobile blood drive, go to the registration desk, where you will be asked to show identification (or your Donor ID Card, if you already have one) and provide some basic information for our records.

-3. Giving Blood: after completing the physical screening and Universal Donor History Questionnaire, an MVRBC phlebotomist will lead you to a donor bed.
+After completing the physical screening and Universal Donor History Questionnaire, a phlebotomist will lead you to a donor bed.
 The phlebotomist will help you lean back on the reclining donor bed and cleanse the area on your forearm where the needle will be inserted.